One of the most significant benefits of the podcasting medium is that it allows creators to blur the lines between fiction and reality.

-If you are a fan of the cult horror film The Thing then you will definitely get a kick from this podcast series.
+If you are a fan of the cult horror film The Thing, you will get a kick from this podcast series.

-The story follows a crack research team who are sent to the Fristed Outpost in Norway in order to repair some broken research equipment and perform maintenance on the outpost.
+The story follows a crack research team sent to the Fristed Outpost in Norway to repair some broken research equipment and perform maintenance on the outpost.

-And you can bet that they are definitely not alone in the outpost…
+And you can bet that they are not alone in the outpost…

-This series is recorded in the form of audio diaries from the researchers which allow the show to really delve into the mental states of the characters to elevate the horror of every moment even further.
+This series is recorded in audio diaries from the researchers, which allow the show to delve into the mental states of the characters to elevate the horror of every moment even further.

-You’ll feel like you’re trapped alongside the team and like you are encountering some of the countless paranormal activities yourself!
+You’ll feel like you’re trapped alongside the team and encountering some of the countless paranormal activities yourself!

 Listen on thewhitevault.com.

-If you want a podcast equally as addictive as The Black Tapes then this is the show that you have been looking for!
-Blackwood follows a team of investigators who seek to find out the truth behind the legends of the monster known only as ‘The Blackwood Bugman’.
+If you want a podcast equally as addictive as The Black Tapes, this is the show you have been looking for!
+Blackwood follows a team of investigators who seek to find out the truth behind the legends of the monster known only as ‘The Blackwood Bugman.’

 Fans of The Blair Witch Project will love this show, as the investigative team of Molly Weaver, Bryan Anderson, and Nathan Howell find themselves slowly but surely growing mad as they draw closer and closer to the truth behind the mysterious town of Blackwood.

-To make matters worse, the team also discovers that even the local residents of Blackwood have long been victimized by this monster and that there is a deep conspiracy preventing them from investigating it further!
+To make matters worse, the team also discovers that this monster has long victimized the residents of Blackwood and that there is a deep conspiracy preventing them from investigating it further!

-This is a truly unsettling podcast with a uniquely cinematic flair.
+This is a genuinely unsettling podcast with a uniquely cinematic flair.